 This doesn’t account for the fact that soldiers are trained to use self-defense tactics in combat situations, not against their colleagues.

-Again, it’s a heck of a lot harder to jab someone in the eyes when it’s someone you know and thought you could trust.
+Again, it’s much harder to jab someone in the eyes when it’s someone you know and thought you could trust.

 Women: Stop Being Polite!

-One of the big problems in our culture is that women are trained to be “polite” and prioritize other people’s emotions over our own.
-Ask a woman to do something that makes me uncomfortable or is a hassle?
-Women are more likely to say yes just to avoid conflict or hurting someone’s feelings.
+One of the big problems in our culture is that women are trained to be “polite” and prioritize other people’s emotions over their own.
+Ask a woman to do something that makes me uncomfortable or is a hassle.
+Women are likelier to say yes to avoid conflict or hurting someone’s feelings.

 It’s no wonder that so many women were worried about “hurting his feelings” in the uncomfortable moments that led up to a sexual assault from an acquaintance.